quantumgardener/qg.blog/content/notes/Cybercon (2024), Day One.md

 updated:
 title:
 ---
-For the first time I'm at the Australian Cyber Conference, "Cybercon", in Melbourne.
+For the first time I'm at the Australian Cyber Conference, "[[Cybercon (2024)|Cybercon]]", in [[Melbourne]].
 It has been an interesting day with some good presenters and people.
 In all 6,000 people expected over the three days of the conference.

 I'm non-technical and most of my sessions are in the governance/people arena.